-On our first eve, the eve of my birthday, we had dinner at the end of our street at Au Roi du Cafe.
+On our first evening, my birthday, we had dinner at the end of our street at Au Roi du Cafe.
 The food and service was amazing.
-Actually, we ate around where we stayed two of the three nights and the food was amazing.
+Actually, we ate around where we stayed two of the three nights and the food was sensational.

 Sunday we struggled to find food (OH NO), very few cafes were open even though it was 11am.
-Luckily we found a bakery near the Pasteur metro stop La Boulangerie du 37 – which for two euros you got a pain au chocolat and an espresso, not too shabby.
-It was the only, but best pastry we had on the trip.
-Side note, coffee was great and pretty cheap throughout the trip.
+Luckily we found a bakery near the Pasteur metro stop La Boulangerie du 37 – which for two euros you got a pain au chocolat and an espresso.
+Side note, coffee was great and pretty cheap throughout the weekend in Paris.

 Another note, I probably wouldn’t take cash again to Paris as the exchange rate both ways is awful.
 I had euros left over after the trip and for 60 euros, I could get £40!
 So I’ve finally got a Monzo card both to have a stricter budget month by month and for travel abroad.

-Then Sunday eve we had the best dinner near Notre Dame.
+Then Sunday evening we had the best dinner near Notre Dame.
 We had red wine, cheese, great bread, and steak.
-Ugh.
-Dreams.
+It was beautiful.